 I am an Honours Graduate (French and Spanish) of TCD, have lived and studied in France and Spain and worked extensively with both languages in a business capacity.

-I’ve been teaching French and Spanish with Greystones Languages for Children for four years now and really enjoy sharing my love for the languages and the countries with the children.
+I’ve been teaching French and Spanish with Greystones Languages for Children for seven years now and really enjoy sharing my love for the languages and the countries with the children.

 It is wonderful to see them develop their language skills and confidence through our classes.